 This place makes for a cute little day trip and will leave you plenty of time to visit other outdoor spots if you choose.
 Many of them aren’t that far away.

 Located in Hardin County, right next to the Ohio River and the small village of the same name, Cave-in-Rock is hands down one of the coolest places to visit in southern Illinois.
 Sadly, vandals have somewhat dampened the beauty of the place with all their graffiti.
 It’s a free state park open from 8am to 9pm.
 It sits right across the river from Kentucky, where you can drive your car onto a ferry and visit Amish country.
-While this is one of the coolest spots, I must be frank: it’s just a cave.
-BUT, it’s a pretty good-sized cave and a great day trip to take with the family.
+While this is one of the coolest spots, I must be real: it’s just a cave.
+BUT, it’s a pretty cool and good-sized cave (although not very deep) and a great day trip to take with the family.
 There are picnic tables and play areas for children located near the parking lot in the state park.
-If you do choose to cross the river into Kentucky, the ferry is free.
+If you do choose to cross the river into Kentucky, the ferry is also free.